mariannazhang/mariannazhang.github.io/_pages/about.md

 - How does language shape children's developing category representations?
 For an example, how do the types of explanations we hear influence what we think about particular categories?
 - How variable and flexible are our category representations across different contexts and language experiences?

-Other interests of mine include metaphor, non-literal language, and pragmatics, as well as how we usually think about traditional philosophical problems regarding object identity and personal identity.
+Other interests of mine include metaphor, non-literal language, and pragmatics, as well as how people usually think about traditional philosophical problems regarding object identity and personal identity.
+I'm also curious about theories of the self and different modes of being.

 Where I am and where I've been
 ======